ivangfr/kubernetes-minikube-environment/README.md

 ## Start Minikube

-Open a terminal and start `Minikube` by running the following command
+Open a terminal and start `Minikube` by running the following command.
+The properties inside `[]` are optional.
 ```
-minikube start --memory='8000mb' --vm-driver='virtualbox'
+minikube start [--memory='8000mb' --vm-driver='virtualbox']
 ```

 \[Optional\] Update information of available `Helm` charts locally from chart repositories